rust-lang/book/second-edition/src/ch20-00-final-project-a-web-server.md

 <span class="caption">Listing 20-2: Extracting a `handle_connection`
 function</span>

-This should have no effect on the behavior of the code; this was just a small refactoring.
-Now we can concentrate on handling the `TcpStream` in `handle_connection` and not worry about all of the connection processing stuff that we'll leave in `main`.
+This should have no effect on the behavior of the program; this was just a small refactoring to set up a nice separation of concerns.
+Now we can concentrate on handling the `TcpStream` in `handle_connection` and not worry about all of the setup code that we'll leave in `main`.

 ## Reading the Request